By: Ronnie Brown on March 31st, 2020

 Soldering works great in situations when materials cannot overlap at the seam.
 If there is a fine joint between what's being bonded or the material itself is delicate, soldering is also a great solution.

 Now, it should be noted that soldering takes time.
-This is not ideal for industries where time is money.
+It is not ideal for industries where time is money.

 Soldering also requires specific fixtures to be done properly.
 If you are working on a custom solution that you rarely encounter, soldering may not be the most practical solution.

-To determine how much a job will cost, you must first look at the material being worked with, as this will dictate what welding method is used.
+To determine how much a particular wire mesh component will cost, you must first look at the material being worked with, as this will dictate what welding method is used.

 Single layers projects require a less robust joining process, such as spot welding, and are generally inexpensive.

-In order for filtration mesh to work as desired, you must implement a welding technique that will provide the durability and cost-effectiveness your particular operation calls for.
+In order for wire mesh components to produce the desired result, you must implement a welding technique that will provide the durability and cost-effectiveness your particular operation calls for.

 Spot welding is the process in which an electrical current is used to heat the material and create a bond.
 It is the perfect solution for those looking for the quickest possible welding solution.